 - The richest man in Liberia, Benouni Urey

-- The experienced politician and a member of the Americo-Liberia (Congo-elite), who have ruled Liberia since its inception in 1847 (with the exception of Samuel Doe 1980-1990), Charles Brumskine.
+- The experienced politician and a member of the powerful Americo-Liberia (Congo-elite), Charles Brumskine

-Before I begin to analysis this election, we need a proper historical background to understand the current state of Liberia and the various divisions, that will likely influence the election.
+Before I begin to analyze this election, we need a proper historical background to understand the current state of Liberia and the various divisions, that will likely influence the election.

 (If in a hurry, skip to part 2, where I analyze the above-mentioned candidates)